jacomyal/typology/README.md

 Typology is a lightweight type checking library for Node.js and the browser (through [Browserify](http://browserify.org/)).

-It can validate variables against native JavaScript types as well as against custom types you would want to define yourself.
+It can validate variables against native JavaScript types as well as against custom types you can define.

 ## Installation